Shared by Ron Cognetta:

-Portions of this have been taken from an Associated Press News article dated Monday, November 24, 2008
+***Portions of this article refer to an Associated Press News article dated Monday, November 24, 2008

 Germs can exist in any office space.
 By following these common sense tips, you can help reduce the risk of contaminating your current or new office space.

 The average office has hundreds of times more bacteria than a toilet seat.

 This finding is from one of America’s leading experts on work and home hygiene, Charles Gerba, a professor of microbiology at the University of Arizona.

 Over the past two years, Gerba and his team have seen an improvement in overall office hygiene as desk wipes and hand cleaners become more popular.

 However, in these summer months, with air conditioning units and ventilation shafts a good breeding ground for bacteria, there are a number of points experts want you to be aware of before you high-five a colleague at the office meeting:

 First, wash: Washing your hands for 20 seconds under soap and running water is far better than a quick squirt of hand sanitizer at your desk, says Dean Cliver, a professor of food safety at the University of California.